 The WorldWide Antimalarial Resistance Network (WWARN) generates innovative resources and reliable evidence to inform the malaria community on the factors affecting the efficacy of antimalarial medicines.

 The WorldWide Antimalarial Resistance Network (WWARN) is a multi-disciplinary, scientifically independent network that provides reliable evidence to inform the malaria community on the factors affecting the efficacy of antimalarial medicines.
-WWARN provides high-quality analysis, customised research tools and services, and a global platform for exchanging scientific and public health information.
+WWARN, which is part of the Infectious Diseases Data Observatory, provides high-quality analysis, customised research tools and services, and a global platform for exchanging scientific and public health information.

 WWARN was founded in 2009 to provide the information necessary to prevent or alleviate antimalarial drug resistance and therefore reduce the number of people falling ill and dying from malaria.

-WWARN now works with over 250 collaborators across the world to help optimise the efficacy of antimalarial medicines and treatment regimens, especially for vulnerable groups including pregnant women, infants and malnourished children.
+WWARN now works with around 270 collaborators across the world to help optimise the efficacy of antimalarial medicines and treatment regimens, especially for vulnerable groups including pregnant women, infants and malnourished children.
 WWARN also provides evidence to inform the development of new antimalarial medicines.

 The threat of artemisinin resistance